strykeforce/olympics/vision/README.md

 In the case of a tie, the average of the available points will be given to each team.
 For example, a tie for first place will award the average of the first and second place points to each team (N points).

+## Getting Started

+You will use the Deadeye vision system's web dashboard to configure the camera to detect the target and filter out false targets.